 “Anyone want to get up here with me and sing?
 I usually know your favorite songs,” I claim.

 The older frat boys aren’t shy, glad to participate.
 We mostly do songs everyone knows.
 It turns it into a sing along, mostly early 70’s rock anthems – Fleetwood Mac, even Boston.

 “No one into Glitter?”
 I ask, hitting the intro to ‘All the Young Dudes.’
 I get booed, too close for comfort.
 Trevor turns bright red.

 “Com’n up here, Trevor.
 I know you wanna sing,” I encourage him.
 He’s mortified.
 “How about some blues?
 Janis Joplin?”

 “I can do ‘Bobby McGee,’” he admits.
 I gulp.
-It’s too close for comfort, thinking about Tommy.
+It’s too close for comfort, thinking about Tommy in The everglades.

 “Well, get up here.”
 I start playing the main chords.
 I remember the proper words, not my Sawgrass Campground version.

 Halfway through the song, Trevor pulls a harmonica out of his pocket, while I keep singing

 ‘I pulled my harpoon out of my dirty red bandanna